Justice League vs. Teen Titans: Sequel

 An adaptation of The Judas Contract was planned as the third DC Universe Animated Original Movie, to be released after Superman: Doomsday (2007) and Justice League: The New Frontier (2008).
 The project was announced in 2006 but later put on hold.
 This film was to be based on "The Judas Contract" story from 1984 featured in Tales of the Teen Titans #42–44 and Teen Titans Annual #3 by Marv Wolfman and George Pérez.
 Warner Bros.
-Animation's writer/producer Bruce Timm confirmed in April 2010 that there were no current plans to revive the project, but in July 2016, Warner Bros. revived project as Teen Titans: The Judas Contract and was repurposed as a sequel to Justice League vs. Teen Titans.
-Farmiga, Austin, Wahlgren, Soo Hoo, Allan and Maher reprised their roles, and Christina Ricci and Miguel Ferrer have joined the cast.
+Animation's writer/producer Bruce Timm confirmed in April 2010 that there were no current plans to revive the project, but in July 2016, Warner Bros. revived the project as Teen Titans: The Judas Contract and was repurposed as a sequel to Justice League vs. Teen Titans.
+Farmiga, Austin, Wahlgren, Soo Hoo, Allan and Maher reprised their roles, and Christina Ricci and Miguel Ferrer were announced to have joined the cast as Terra and Deathstroke respectively.
 The film was released on April 4, 2017, and is the final film role of Ferrer, who died on January 19.